lreyzin/website/_pages/group.md

 <h5><a href="https://www.bnl.gov/staff/yhuang2"><b>Yi Huang</b></a></h5>
 Ph.D. in Mathematics, 2017<br>
 <a href="/assets/pdf/Huang17_phd.pdf"><i>"Problems in Learning under Limited Resources and Information"</i></a><br><br>
-current position: Scientific Staff at Brookhaven National Laboratory<br>
+current position: Scientific Staff at Brookhaven National Laboratory in Computational Science<br>
-first position: Postdoctoral Scholar at University of Chicago
+first position: Postdoctoral Scholar at the University of Chicago in Medicine
 </td>
 </tr>